Code-Institute-Submissions/WAY/README.md

 * For her MoneyPot game, that has helped me kick off the JavaScript part of this project, [Neringa Bickmore](https://github.com/neringabickmore).

-* For his undying love and support and always being there, my love, you know who you are ;)
+* For his undying love and support and always being there, my love, you know who you are ;) :hearts: :hearts:

 * Everybody at Slack for their support, tips and humor, especially tutors Tim, Roman and Kevin.

 **Personal note**

+:relieved:

 These are trying times...
 During this project I had some major life events, not to mention, the whole COVID-19 pandemic which has touched us all.